hyperledger/fabric/docs/source/upgrading_your_network_tutorial.rst

 Get the newest samples
 ~~~~~~~~~~~~~~~~~~~~~~

+.. note:: The instructions below pertain to whatever is the most recently
+          published version of v1.1.x, starting with 1.1.0-rc1.
+Please substitute
+          '1.1.x' with the version identifier of the published release that
+          you are testing. e.g. replace '1.1.x' with '1.1.0-rc1' if you are
+          currently testing the first release candidate.

-Before completing the rest of the tutorial, it's important to get the v1.1.0
+Before completing the rest of the tutorial, it's important to get the v1.1.x
 version of the samples, you can do this by:

 .. code:: bash

   git fetch origin

-  git checkout v1.1.0
+  git checkout v1.1.x

 Want to upgrade now?
 ~~~~~~~~~~~~~~~~~~~~